 As for his father, I don’t know where he ended up.

-What a lovely ending to a story from a guy that just wanted someone to talk to about increasing prices yet ended up sharing his success story about breaking the poverty chain.
-There is hope for everyone, never give up.
+What a lovely ending to a story from a guy who just wanted someone to talk to about increasing prices,

-Did you take financial advice from your parents and should you have?
+Discussion Question: Did you take financial advice from your parents, who weren’t great at managing money?